19,99 €

 Why does water roll around when it boils?

 Any law of physics comes from very close observation of the world, and any theory that a physicist comes up with has to stand up to experimental measurements.
-Physics goes beyond qualitative statements about physical things — “If I push the child on the swing harder, then she swings higher,” for example.
-With the laws of physics, you can predict precisely how high the child will swing.
+Physics goes beyond qualitative statements about physical actions — “If I push the child on the swing harder, then she swings higher,” for example.
+With the laws of physics, you can predict precisely how much higher the child will swing.

 Physics is simply about modeling the world (although an alternative viewpoint claims that physics actually uncovers the truth about the workings of the world; it doesn’t just model it).
-You can use these mental models to describe how the world works: how blocks slide down ramps, how stars form and shine, how black holes trap light so it can’t escape, what happens when cars collide, and so on.
+You can use these mental models (abstract representations of physical phenomena) to describe how the world works: How blocks slide down ramps, how stars form and shine, how black holes trap light so it can’t escape, what happens when cars collide, and so on.

-There’s a delicate interplay between theory, formulated with math, and experimental measurements.
+There’s a delicate interplay between theory — formulated with math — and experimental measurements.
 Often experimental measurements not only verify theories but also suggest ideas for new theories, which in turn suggest new experiments.
-Both feed off each other and lead to further discovery.
+Theories and measurements feed off each other and lead to further discovery.

-Many people approaching this subject may think of math as something tedious and overly abstract.
+Many people approaching the technical side of physics may think of math as something tedious and overly abstract.
 However, in the context of physics, math comes to life.
-A quadratic equation may seem a little dry, but when you’re using it to work out the correct angle to fire a rocket at for the perfect trajectory, you may find it more palatable!
+While quadratic equations may seem like something you’d rather skip over, don’t rush to judgement — they’re key to understanding concepts such as the correct angle to fire a rocket for the perfect trajectory.
 Chapter 2 explains all the math you need to know to perform basic physics calculations.

-So what are you going to get out of physics?
-If you want to pursue a career in physics or in an allied field such as engineering, the answer is clear: You’ll need this knowledge on an everyday basis.
+So what do you get out of studying physics?
+If you want to pursue a career in physics or in a related field such as engineering, the answer is clear: You’ll need this knowledge on an everyday basis.
 But even if you’re not planning to embark on a physics-related career, you can get a lot out of studying the subject.
-You can apply much of what you discover in an introductory physics course to real life:
+You can apply much of what you discover in an introductory physics course to real life for these reasons:

 Some of the most fundamental questions you may have about the world deal with objects in motion.
 Will that boulder rolling toward you slow down?
 How fast do you have to move to get out of its way?
-(Grab your calculator… .)
-Motion was one of the earliest explorations of physics.
+(Grab your calculator …) Evaluating motion was one of the earliest explorations of physics.

 When you take a look around, you see that the motion of objects changes all the time.
 You see a motorcycle coming to a halt at a stop sign.
 You see a leaf falling and then stopping when it hits the ground, only to be picked up again by the wind.
 You see a pool ball hitting other balls in just the wrong way so that they all move without going where they should.
 Part 1 of this book handles objects in motion — from balls to railroad cars and most objects in between.
 In this section, we introduce motion in a straight line, rotational motion, and the cyclical motion of springs and pendulums.

 When you put speed and direction together, you get a vector — the velocity vector.
 Vectors are a very useful kind of quantity.
-Anything that has both size and direction is best described with a vector.
-Vectors are often represented as arrows, where the length of the arrow tells you the magnitude (size), and the direction of the arrow tells you the direction.
+Anything that has both magnitude (an amount) and direction is best described with a vector.
+Vectors are often represented as arrows, where the length of the arrow tells you the magnitude (size), and the direction of the arrow tells you, well, the direction.
 For a velocity vector, the length corresponds to the speed of the object, and the arrow points in the direction the object is moving.
 (To find out how to use vectors, head to Chapter 4.)

 Everything has a velocity, so velocity is great for describing the world around you.
-Even if an object is at rest with respect to the ground, it’s still on the Earth, which itself has a velocity.
-(And if everything has a velocity, it’s no wonder physicists keep getting grant money — somebody has to measure all that motion.)
+Even if an object is at rest with respect to the ground, it’s still on the Earth, which itself has a velocity due to its orbit around the Sun.
+(And the Sun’s in motion around the center of the galaxy — hope you aren’t dizzy now!)

 If you’ve ever ridden in a car, you know that velocity isn’t the end of the story.
-Cars don’t start off at 60 miles per hour; they have to accelerate until they get to that speed.
+Cars don’t start off traveling at 60 miles per hour; stepping on the accelerator pedal kicks off a chain of events that leads to a car accelerating until it reaches the speed limit (and maybe beyond — but we won’t tell!).
 Like velocity, acceleration has not only a magnitude but also a direction, so acceleration is a vector in physics as well.
 We cover speed, velocity, and acceleration in Chapter 4.

-Going from the linear world to the rotational world turns out to be easy, because there’s a handy physics analog (which is a fancy word for “equivalent”) for everything linear in the rotational world.
-For example, distance traveled becomes angle turned.
+Fortunately, switching from the linear to the rotational world is eminently doable thanks to a handy physics analog (a fancy word for “equivalent”) for everything linear in the rotational world.
+For example, distance traveled (linear) becomes angle turned (rotational).
 Speed in meters per second becomes angular speed in angle turned per second.
 Even linear acceleration becomes rotational acceleration.

-So when you know linear motion, rotational motion just falls in your lap.
+Once you’re familiar with linear motion, rotational motion will quickly become second nature.
 You use the same equations for both linear and angular motion — just different symbols with slightly different meanings (angle replaces distance, for example).
 You’ll be looping the loop in no time.
 Chapter 7 has the details.

 Have you ever watched something bouncing up and down on a spring?
-That kind of motion puzzled physicists for a long time, but then they got down to work.
+That kind of motion puzzled physicists for a long time, until they did what they do best: Derive equations!
 They discovered that when you stretch a spring, the force isn’t constant.
 The spring pulls back, and the more you pull the spring, the stronger it pulls back.

 So how does the force compare to the distance you pull a spring?
-The force is directly proportional to the amount you stretch the spring: Double the amount you stretch the spring, and you double the amount of force with which the spring pulls back.
+The force is directly proportional to the amount you stretch the spring.
+Double the amount you stretch the spring, and you double the amount of force with which the spring pulls back.
+(Just don’t overstretch it; damaged springs may not work as expected.)

 Physicists were overjoyed — this was the kind of math they understood.
 Force proportional to distance?
 Great — you can put that relationship into an equation, and you can use that equation to describe the motion of the object tied to the spring.
-Physicists got results telling them just how objects tied to springs would move — another triumph of physics.
+Physicists got results that revealed just how objects tied to springs would move — another triumph of physics.

 But that’s not all.
 Simple harmonic motion applies to many objects in the real world, not just things on springs.
 For example, pendulums also move in simple harmonic motion.
 Say you have a stone that’s swinging back and forth on a string.
 As long as the arc it swings through isn’t too high, the stone on a string is a pendulum; therefore, it follows simple harmonic motion.
 If you know how long the string is and how big of an angle the swing covers, you can predict where the stone will be at any time.
 We discuss simple harmonic motion in Chapter 13.

 Forces are a particular favorite in physics.
 You need forces to get motionless things moving — literally.
 Consider a stone on the ground.
-Many physicists (except, perhaps, geophysicists) would regard it suspiciously.
+Many physicists (except, perhaps, geophysicists) would disregard it altogether.
 It’s just sitting there.
 What fun is that?
 What can you measure about that?
 After physicists had measured its size and mass, they’d lose interest.

 But kick the stone — that is, apply a force — and watch the physicists come running over.
-Now something is happening — the stone started at rest, but now it’s moving.
+Now something is happening!
+The stone started at rest, but now it’s moving.
 You can find all kinds of numbers associated with this motion.
-For instance, you can connect the force you apply to something to its mass and get its acceleration.
-And physicists love numbers, because numbers help describe what’s happening in the physical world.
+For instance, you can connect the force you apply to the stone to its mass and get its acceleration.
+And physicists love numbers because numbers help describe what’s happening in the physical world.

 Physicists are experts in applying forces to objects and predicting the results.
 Got a refrigerator to push up a ramp and want to know if it’ll go?
 Ask a physicist.
 Have a rocket to launch?
 Same thing.

-Having mastered the ideas of energy and momentum helps at such a time.
+Your newfound grasp of energy and momentum allows you to solve these problems (which, we hope, are entirely theoretical.)
 You use these ideas to describe the motion of objects with mass.
 The energy of motion is called kinetic energy, and when you accelerate a car from 0 to 60 miles per hour in 10 seconds, the car ends up with plenty of kinetic energy.

-Ever notice that when you’re 5,000 feet down in the ocean, the pressure is different from at the surface?
-Never been 5,000 feet beneath the ocean waves?
+Did you ever notice that when you’re 5,000 feet down in the ocean, the pressure is different from at the surface?
+You’ve never been 5,000 feet beneath the ocean waves?
 Then you may have noticed the difference in pressure when you dive into a swimming pool.
 The deeper you go, the higher the pressure is because of the weight of the water above you exerting a force downward.
-Pressure is just force per area.
+Pressure is defined as force per unit area.

-Got a swimming pool?
-Any physicists worth their salt can tell you the approximate pressure at the bottom if you tell them how deep the pool is.
+If you have a swimming pool, any physicists worth their salt can tell you the approximate pressure at the bottom if you tell them how deep the pool is.
 When working with fluids, you have all kinds of other quantities to measure, such as the velocity of fluids through small holes, a fluid’s density, and so on.
-Once again, physics responds with grace under pressure.
+Once again, physics responds with grace under pressure (so to speak).
 You can read about forces in fluids in Chapter 8.

 Heat and cold are parts of your everyday life.
-Ever take a look at the beads of condensation on a cold glass of water in a warm room?
-Water vapor in the air is being cooled when it touches the glass, and it condenses into liquid water.
+Did you ever take a look at the beads of condensation on a cold glass of water in a warm room?
+Water vapor in the air is being cooled when it touches the glass, and it condenses into liquid water in the form of condensation beads.
 The condensing water vapor passes thermal energy to the glass, which passes thermal energy to the cold drink, which ends up getting warmer as a result.

 Thermodynamics can tell you how much heat you’re radiating away on a cold day, how many bags of ice you need to cool a lava pit, and anything else that deals with heat energy.
 You can also take the study of thermodynamics beyond planet Earth.
-Why is space cold?
-In a normal environment, you radiate heat to everything around you, and everything around you radiates heat back to you.
-But in space, your heat just radiates away, so you can freeze.
+Why is the darkness of space cold?
+Here on Earth, air insulates you and the world stays warm even after the Sun sets.
+In space, there is no air, and temperatures can drop hundreds of degrees as you go from sunlight to shadow (although it takes time for spacecraft, moons, and people who forgot their space suits to cool off).